All the latest news and articles from the OCRS

 11 June 2020 | Luke Burns

 We will soon be introducing a new membership service called the OCRS Portal!
 The Portal is designed to guide you into a world of scholarship and learning, with courses that will take you from the very basics right up to university-level knowledge and skills.
 Along the way you can dive into specialist subjects that interest you, communicate with other students, and engage with tutors and scholars.
 What does it include?
-Full, unrestricted access to all OCRS online courses, including our academic development programme, designed to prepare you for high-level study.
+All OCRS online courses.

 What Makes a Place Sacred?